bardank/bardank/ReadMe.md

 ### Hi there, I'm Bardan 👋

-I'm a Full-Stack Web developer sepecialized in MERN stack and Flutter for cross-platform mobile development
+Full-Stack Web developer sepecialized in MERN stack and Flutter for cross-platform mobile development

+Jack of all trades, master of some. 🛠️ Embracing versatility with a dash of expertise!

 <!-- ### ✨ What Spells I Weave: